ghrahul/allauth/README.md

 Also there are other functionalities like password reset email confirmation.

 --

+--api for users data communication

 framework design
   Model==
+      from django.db import models
      from django.db import models
     # This is an example model

       class Country(models.Model):